General Academic Plan - Bachelor’s Degree

 - 3 hours - Literature - Read and understand literature in its historical context.

-- 3 hours - Lifetime Fitness - Appreciate ones health status and implement a plan for health and fitness.
-(Women’s College students must have three hours of lifetime fitness which must include: one hour of Women’s Health (WH), one hour of Lifetime Fitness (LF) or Leisure Sports (LS) and one hour of either WH/LF/or LS.
+- 3 hours - Lifetime Fitness - Appreciate one’s health status and implement a plan for health and fitness.
+(Women’s College students must have three hours of lifetime fitness which must include: one hour of Healthy Lifestyle (HL), one hour of Lifetime Fitness (LF) or Leisure Sports (LS) and one hour of either HL/LF/or LS.
 University students may take HS 105 Healthy Lifestyle Habits for three hours or transfer the three individual courses outlined above.
 Note: Nursing and Dance majors have specific Lifetime Fitness requirements.
 Please see those major sections for information.)

 Communication and Language Fluency Portal (12-15 hours):